Published on September 22, 2014 by Cassady Weldon

-As a United States Attorney, Jones (right) led the team of prosecutors and investigators in the reopened historic “cold case” of the 1963 bombing of the 16th Street Baptist Church in Birmingham.
+As a United States Attorney, Jones (left) led the team of prosecutors and investigators in the reopened historic “cold case” of the 1963 bombing of the 16th Street Baptist Church in Birmingham.
 Jones served as the lead trial attorney in the successful prosecutions of two former Ku Klux Klansmen for the murder of four young girls killed in the bombing.

 “When I was sitting where you are sitting today, I never dreamed that I would have the opportunity to do something that’s meant so much to so many people,” Jones said.
 “You don’t know if you’re going to have that opportunity… .
 What you do now to prepare for that is going to guide you for the rest of your life.
 So take advantage of it, and when you have that opportunity, seize it and don’t let it go.”